Taoshif1/Server-Client-Java-Project2/README.md

 💬Simple Chat Application in Java (TCP Client-Server) | Java Networking📡

 🌐Description->
 This is a basic console-based chat system built with Java using TCP socket programming.
-The application follows a client-server architecture, where the server listens for incoming client connections and facilitates real-time communication between connected clients, also enable you to see ip addresses.
+The application follows a client-server architecture, where the server listens for incoming client connections and facilitates real-time communication between connected clients, also enable you to see ip addresses, list of connected clients.
 You can add as many features/functionalies as you can.🚀

 ✨Features